ent/ent/doc/md/hooks.md

 title: Hooks
 ---

-Hooks allows adding custom logic before and after operations that mutate the graph.
+The `Hooks` option allows adding custom logic before and after operations that mutate the graph.

 ## Mutation

-A mutation operation, is an operation that mutate the database.
+A mutation operation is an operation that mutate the database.
 For example, adding a new node to the graph, remove an edge between 2 nodes or delete multiple nodes.

 There are 5 types of mutations:
 - `Create` - Create node in the graph.
 - `UpdateOne` - Update a node in the graph.
-For example, rename its field.
+For example, increment its field.
 - `Update` - Update multiple nodes in the graph that match a predicate.
 - `DeleteOne` - Delete a node from the graph.
 - `Delete` - Delete all nodes that match a predicate.

 <br>
 Each generated node type has its own type of mutation.
-For example, the [CRUD builders](crud.md#create-an-entity) for the `User` entity, share (and use) the generated `UserMutation` object.
+For example, all [`User` builders](crud.md#create-an-entity), share the same generated `UserMutation` object.

-However, all builder types implement the generic [`ent.Mutation`](https://pkg.go.dev/github.com/facebookincubator/ent?tab=doc#Mutation) interface.
+However, all builder types implement the generic <a target="_blank" href="https://godoc.org/github.com/facebookincubator/ent#Mutation">`ent.Mutation`<a> interface.

 ## Hooks

-Hooks are functions that get a mutator and return a mutator back.
+Hooks are functions that get an <a target="_blank" href="https://godoc.org/github.com/facebookincubator/ent#Mutator">`ent.Mutator`<a> and return a mutator back.
 They function as middleware between mutators.
-It's similar to the popular middleware pattern that is used in HTTP in Go.
+It's similar to the popular HTTP middleware pattern.

 ```go
 type (